 Local professionals are welcome to attend our appointments with parental permission.

 The letter must be accompanied by reports/assessments that have been carried out locally.

 How to get advice for patients known to GOSH

-For information about patients under the care of the Wolfson Neurodisability Service, please contact the administrator responsible for the service.
+For information about patients under the care of the Wolfson Neurodisability Service, please contact the Service Coordinators.